ldtalent/dafa-modular-android-gsheet-form/README.md

 ## Setup

 Modify as necessary following the procedures listed in the blog mentioned above.
 Remember to change the URL inside ScrollingActivity.java to the link to your own Google Scrip web-app.
 Lastly, just build & deploy the app into a phone or AVD.

+The Google Script example is placed inside `extras/` directory alongside with a sample app package.